 - Health and dental care benefits as per the Yukon Employees' Union Collective Agreement.

 How many hours will you work?

-- No less than 37.5 hours per week
+- No fewer than 37.5 hours per week

 - Normally 7.5 hours per day

-- Overtime as may be required to meet operational demands; no compensation is provided for overtime.
+- Overtime as may be required to meet operational demands.
+We do not provide compensation for overtime.

 Vacation and statutory holidays

 You'll get 15 paid vacation days plus the following paid holidays:

 - Indigenous Peoples Day (June)